 Here ze is the charge of the ion, n is the gas density, $\mu = mM/(m+M)$ is the reduced mass, with m the mass of the gas and M the mass of the ion/nanoparticle, k_b is the Boltzmann constant, T{eff} is the effective temperature and $\bar{\Omega}{T{eff}}(1,1)$ is the Collision Cross Section (CCS).
-The effective temperature takes into account the effects of strong fields and is calculated as: $T{eff} = T + mv_d^2/3k_b$.
-Under most instances, i.e. when the electric field is low, the second term of T{eff} accounts for less than 1% in the calculation.
+The effective temperature takes into account the effects of strong fields and is calculated as: $T{eff} = T + mv_d^2/3k_b$ (See corrections for high field effects below).
+Under most instances, i.e., when the electric field is low, the second term of T{eff} accounts for less than 1% in the calculation.

-The most important part of the code involves calculating $\bar{\Omega}{T{eff}}(1,1)$ directly, or a related quantity using different approximations, obtaining the mobility only once the solution for the CCS is obtained.
+The most important part of the code involves calculating $\bar{\Omega}{Teff}(1,1)$ directly, or a related quantity using different approximations, obtaining the mobility only once the solution for the CCS is obtained.
 The CCS is a very complicated parameter that measures the interaction between the charged nanoparticle and the gas molecules in the free molecular regime.
 This interaction can depend on the size of the gas molecule compared to the charged nanoparticle, their mass, their relative velocity and the potential interaction between them.
-In what follows, a brief explanation of the most important CCS calculations performed in IMoS is presented, including the Projection Approximation (PA), the Elastic/Diffuse Hard Sphere Scattering (EHSS/DHSS), and the Trajectory Method (TM)[2, 4-8].
+In what follows, a brief explanation of the most important CCS calculations performed in IMoS is presented, including the Projection Approximation (PA), the Elastic/Diffuse Hard Sphere Scattering (EHSS/DHSS), the Trajectory Method (TM)[2, 4-8] as well as higher field effects.
 The degree of accuracy of the calculation is directly proportional to the computational time.

-3.1 PROJECTION APPROXIMATION (PA)
+3.1 Projection Approximation (PA)